akiryk/tutorials-learning-lessons/typescript.md

 ### Interfaces
 While aliases can handle any type — primitives likes string as well as object or array — interfaces can **only** handle objects or arrays or functions (things that have `prototypes`)

-Interface and alias can do the same thing:
+Interface and alias can do the same things, except that Interfaces can't handle primitives and aliaes can't extend.
+This could be an argument in favor of using Aliases, since they avoid the confusion/complications of extending interfaces and using the same name multiple times.

 ```js
 // note return type void using colon